What is a Non Traditional Construction House

-Well, firstly, to answer the the non traditional construction question, let’s consider what are ‘standard’ or ‘traditionally constructed’ properties.
+Well, firstly, to answer the non-traditional construction question, let’s consider what is ‘standard’ or ‘traditionally constructed’ properties.
 These are usually defined as being built of:

 - Bricks and mortar with either a slate or tiled roof